Jonathantrans/Jonathantrans/README.md

 He is currently an undergraduate at UC Davis, pursuing a Bachelor’s of Science (B.S.) in Computer Science.
 His pronouns are he/him. 😊

-For more information, explore his personal website at https://jonathantrans.github.io/.

 - 🔭 I am working on a dermatology/health platform and software "Icarus" which utilizes machine learning to detect skin cancer and acne, as well as the spread.
 - ⚡ Fun fact: I am a bodybuilder and I love staying physically active!